-I teach people how to draw.
+I long taught people how to draw.

 Didn't start out that way though.